 - Medical expense payments.
 Covers costs associated with injuries from a car accident, regardless of fault.
 It could also cover funeral costs for passengers in your vehicle.

-What’s the law if I don’t have insurance?
+What’s the law in Montana if I don’t have insurance?

 Make sure you carry proof of your insurance plan with you — including digital versions on any smart device.
 It’s a misdemeanor to drive without insurance.